ipsegs/sshpodlog/README.md

    ./installer.sh
    ```

-   The installation script will automatically detect the target operating system for building the executable (Linux, macOS, or Windows).
+   The installation script will ask for the target operating system for building the executable (Linux, macOS, or Windows).
 After selecting the operating system, the script will build the executable accordingly.

 4. Once the installation is complete, you will find the built executable file in the project directory.

-## Another Installation Approach
+## Download Binary to start using
- Download the Binary from the releases Assets and use right away.
+ Download the Binary from the releases Assets to start using right away.

 ## Manual Installation Approach
- Confirm the operating system and architecture(amd or arm) you are compiling for.
+ Confirm the operating system and architecture(amd or arm) you are compiling for and go has to be installed

 1. Compiling for Linux system
    ```shell